PUT-JUG/lab-ie-2/src/Lab 10 - Qt - introduction to the GUI.md

 The next window allows you to define the name of the class that will be the base of our window application.
 Usually this base class is the *MainWindow* widget (remember that the window is also a widget), which is the main window of the application.
 The name of the main window can be changed.
 It is important that our class inherits from *QMainWindow* (see: *Base class*).
 Make sure that *Generate form* is checked, so the wizard will automatically create a file describing the appearance of the main window.
 Press *Next*.
 In next window option for choosing a language translation appears, this part we can skip by pressing *Next*.
 Following window allows for choosing a tools kit, this part is similar to one described in [Lab 01 - semester I](http://jug.put.poznan.pl/lab-ie-1/01%20-%20Hello%20World.html).
 Press *Finish*.

-## The skeleton of the window program at Qt
+## The template of the window program using Qt

 Creating a project from a window application template will add additional files describing the main window to the project: `mainwindow.h` and `mainwindow.cpp` describing the window class from the code side and the file `mainwindow.ui` containing the description of the window layout (appearance).